JaviCu5/development-portfolio/Scientific/README.md

 - PIL

 **Theoretical frameworks:**
-A model based on the racial segregation in a squared lattice.
+A model based on the racial segregation in a square lattice.

+## Lotka_Volterra_Model
+Coded with Python, using Jupyter Notebook. (still working on it)

+**Libraries**
+- numpy
+- matplotlib.pyplot
+- scipy.signal
+- random

+**Theoretical frameworks:**
+Describes the interaction between two populations (prey-predator).
+I'm trying to guide myself through this model and its possibilities.